2026 Family Guide

 TICKS

-Students are told to perform regular tick checks.
-Families are encouraged to thoroughly check their children for ticks after each day and carefully remove any ticks present (the recommended method is simply using a piece of tape or sticky lint roller to pull a loose tick off).
-If a child is bitten, be sure to monitor the bite site for irritation.
+As an extra precaution, families are encouraged to thoroughly check their children for ticks after each day and carefully remove any ticks present.
+(The recommended method is simply using a piece of tape or sticky lint roller to pull a loose tick off).
+If a child has been bitten, be sure to monitor the bite site for irritation.

 Here are some tips to safely remove an attached tick, should you find one: